Sunday, February 2, 2025

 A Grouse About Turkey

 It’s January 22nd and I’m cooking a turkey for no particular reason.
-I didn’t even buy this turkey; some buy turkeys and others have turkeys thrust upon them.
+I didn’t even buy this turkey: some buy turkeys and others have turkeys thrust upon them.
 I’m doing it as a favor for Connie, and I ought to have a better attitude, as Connie is well past 70 and has recently been dealing with breast cancer.
 Someone else thought they were doing Connie a favor when they gave her this turkey, but the oven in the retirement community where she lives is too small and it has been taking up all of her freezer space since November.

 On my better days, this kind of thing is exactly why I go to church.
 If left to my own devices I would probably find some way to serve...occasionally.
 I would volunteer at the food bank, or maybe go back to volunteering at the library, where I didn’t have to talk to anyone and where I never ended the day with my cats sniffing at the stains on my forearm.
 I would help out, for sure.
 But I suspect there would often be other things to do on any given day.
 I suspect that my volunteerism would rarely be uncomfortable for me, or involve any actual sacrifice.
 I’d hang out almost entirely with people who have my sense of humor and whose voting record rather conveniently matches mine exactly.
 Church throws me into a mix.
 It makes me do nice things for OTHER people, possibly people I don’t even like very much.
 And, It makes me cook turkeys, which I definitely don’t like very much.
 On my better days, church makes me a better person.